DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 | 12-02-2021 | Final Presentations |  Radboudumc |

 ## First edition
 The first edition of the AI for Health course started November 2, 2019.
 A group of 25 Radboudumc employees followed the course, consisting of 11 days of lectures and practical assignments at JADS.
 The participants formed six teams that have developed an AI solution to a challenging clinical problem.
-The six teams will present their work at the final meeting of the course on September 25th.
-More information regarding these projects will follow soon.
+You can read about their final presentations [here](https://www.ai-for-health.nl/news/final-presentation-first-ai-for-health-course/).

+An introductory presentation by Egge van der Poel was given on September 16, 2019.
+The slides of this presentation can be found [here](https://drive.google.com/open?id=1nnYpNSdr10E3Zm7IiV78UFj239eIV4Yx).

 ***